 After this, you’ll find the same options as mentioned above.
 Moreover, if you are interested in knowing how to delete clubhouse account, you can check out the detailed steps here!

 How does Google know my account is inactive?

 We already know that Google collects an enormous amount of information about us and tracks our every move.
 It uses that data, like when you last signed-in, your Android activity, Google Search history, Gmail usage, etc., to know that you aren’t using your Google account anymore.

 What data gets deleted?

-Also, after your account gets deleted, you won’t be able to take the username associated with it.
+Also, after your account gets deleted, you can’t take the username associated with it.

-So, this is how you can take care of your unattended Google account and associated data in case some horrible event happen in the future.
+So, this is how you can auto-delete your Google account and associated data in case some horrible event happens in the future.

 Moreover, if you want to know how to delete Reddit account via phone browser.
 If you have something to add, drop your thoughts in the comments.